Jessop's Clock: History

+Description

-The clock tells the local time in hours, minutes and seconds, as well as the day of the week and the month of the year.
-There are 21 dials in all, 12 of which tell the time in different locations around the world.
-It is 22 ft high and extends an additional 12 ft below street level to house the movement.
+Jessop's clock is 22 ft high and extends an additional 12 ft below street level to house the movement.
 It is wound automatically by an electric motor every eight hours.

-Claude D. Ledger, an employee of Jessop's jewelry store, was assigned to build the clock.
-After fifteen months' work, the clock was completed in 1907.
-It won a gold medal at that year's Sacramento State Fair.
+The handmade clock has 300 moving parts--17 faces, 17 jewels, gears, an escapement mechanism, and a pendulum--representing an extraordinary feat of craftsmanship in a pre-digital age.
+It tells the local time in hours, minutes and seconds, as well as the day of the week and the month of the year.
+It displays not only San Diego time but also the hour in 12 other cities around the world, including New York, London, Paris, Berlin, Tokyo, Hong Kong, and Calcutta.
+As such, it embodied the era's global interconnection through synchronized timekeeping--a system essential to coordinating railways, international shipping schedules, and the expanding networks of global commerce.

+Location

 Following its exhibition in Sacramento, the clock was installed on the sidewalk in front of the J. Jessop and Sons jewelry store at 952 Fifth Avenue in San Diego.
 In 1927, the Jessops relocated their downtown business to 1041 Fifth Avenue and the clock was moved accordingly.
 It is reported that on the day of Ledger's death, Jessop's clock stopped working for reasons unknown.
 It was restarted and continued keeping time on the streets of San Diego.

+After standing on the sidewalk in front of the Jessop and Sons jewelry store in downtown San Diego for most of the 20th century, it was moved in 1984 to Horton Plaza, a multistory downtown shopping center.

 In April 2009 the clock stopped working.
-A few months later it was given a two-month refurbishing and cleaning, paid for by the Jessop family, which still owns the clock.
+A few months later it was given a two-month refurbishing and cleaning paid for by the Jessop family.
 Joseph Jessop's 98-year-old great-grandson, David Jessop Jr., officially restarted the 102-year-old clock on November 5, 2009.

-In 2012, Westfield, the owners of the Horton Plaza shopping center at the time, terminated the rental agreement with the Jessop family and gave the family 6 months to find a new site for the clock.
-Jessop family representative Jim Jessop asked the public to suggest a new location for it - a location which is open to public view and preferably indoors.
-The new location will need 12 feet of space beneath the floor or ground for the clock's hidden works.
-An agreement was reached to move it to the San Diego Zoo, but that idea was abandoned in 2013 because city permitting requirements for the historic clock made it impractical for the Zoo to accept it.
+In 2012, Westfield, the owners of the Horton Plaza shopping center at the time, terminated the rental agreement with the Jessop family.
+In 2019, the clock was dismantled and moved into storage.
+It will be reassembled by 2028 to form the centerpiece of a permanent exhibit within the San Diego History Center in the Casa de Balboa building in Balboa Park.

-In April 2019, Jessop's Clock was dismantled and moved into temporary storage while it awaits a lease to be signed for its new location.